 Dishwashers can get confused after a power surge or outage or maybe you set the wrong wash cycle.
 Whatever the case, knowing how to reset your GE dishwasher after power outages and other kerfuffles is on the list of need-to-knows.

-Oops!
-Forgot a Dish
+If You Forgot to Put in a Dish

 If you're just wanting to put a wayward dish into the dishwasher, most modern dishwashers from the last decade or so can be opened carefully, and if you wait a second, the cycle stops itself.
 Make sure nothing is spraying, then put the dish in, latch the door shut and the cycle should resume.